ethereum/EIPs/EIPS/eip-draft_token_standard_converter.md

 ---
+eip: ?
-title: Token Converter
+title: Token Standard Converter
-description: Smart-contract service that converts token of one version to another
+description: Smart-contract service that converts token of one standard to another
 author: Dexaran (@Dexaran) <dexaran@ethereumclassic.org>
 discussions-to: https://ethereum-magicians.org/t/token-standard-converter/15252
 status: Draft
 type: Standards Track
 category: ERC
-created: 2023-7-27
+created: 2023-07-27
 requires: 20, 165, 223
 ---

 ## Abstract

 There are multiple token standards on Ethereum chain currently.
-This EIP introduces a concept of cross-standard interoperability by creating a service that allows ERC-20 tokens to be upgraded to ERC-223 tokens anytime.
-ERC-223 tokens can be converted back to ERC-20 version without any restrictions to avoid any problems with backwards compatibility and allow different standards to co-exist and become interoperable and interchangeable.
+This EIP introduces a concept of cross-standard interoperability by creating a service that allows [ERC-20](./eip-20.md) tokens to be upgraded to [ERC-223](./eip-223.md) tokens anytime.
+[ERC-223](./eip-223.md) tokens can be converted back to [ERC-20](./eip-20.md) version without any restrictions to avoid any problems with backwards compatibility and allow different standards to co-exist and become interoperable and interchangeable.

 ## Motivation